woefe/ytcc/README.md

 # Output template (see OUTPUT TEMPLATE in youtube-dl manpage)
 outputtemplate = %(title)s.%(ext)s

+# If a merge is required according to format selection, merge to the given container format.
+One of
+# mkv, mp4, ogg, webm, flv
+mergeoutputformat = mkv

 # Loglevel options: quiet, normal, verbose
 loglevel = normal